 People often ask why any adult would need a diet providing more than 5 to 6 percent of calories from protein.
-I had several questions about this after I posted my recent article about protein in vegan diets.
 After all, human breast milk is around 6 percent protein and it supports health during the fastest period of growth of the entire lifecycle.
 How could adults need a more protein dense diet than an infant?

 Unless you’re on a mission to gain weight, you can’t eat quite as enthusiastically as the average one-month-old.
 A young infant needs around 9 grams of protein per day and 500 calories.
-A 135-pound vegan woman may need about 6 times more protein than an infant, but only around 4 to 4 ½ times more calories.
+A 135-pound vegan woman needs about six times more protein than an infant, but only around four times more calories.
 Obviously, her diet needs to be more protein dense than the baby’s diet.